 African & African American Studies

-The African and African American Studies (AAAS) program at Francis Marion University is designed to offer students an interdisciplinary and multifaceted approach to the study of people of African descent and their experiences in Africa, America, and the rest of the African Diaspora.
+The African and African American Studies (AAAS) program at Francis Marion University is designed to offer students an interdisciplinary and multifaceted approach to the study of people of African descent and their experiences in Africa, the Americas, and the broader African Diaspora.

-Through a minor or collateral and through extra-curricular offerings, the program allows students of all backgrounds to broaden their knowledge of the history and cultures of people of African descent, hone their skills of analysis and expression, and cultivate an ethic of human equality and social justice.
+Through a minor or collateral and through extra-curricular offerings, the program allows students of all backgrounds to broaden their knowledge of the history and cultures of people of African descent and hone their skills of analysis and expression.

-The program complements all majors in that it helps prepare students for the workplace and citizenship in a diverse country and an interconnected world.
+The program complements all majors in that it helps prepare students for the workplace and citizenship in an interconnected world.

 Announcements